Do I really need to water my grass?

 Seen a bare patch of soil in your lawn?
 Maybe your dog dug it up a little?
 Or urinated on it!

-One top tip from us to you, the minute you see a bare patch on your lawn be sure to get some grass seed on it.
+One top tip from us to you, the minute you see a bare patch on your lawn be sure to get some fast growing grass seed on it.
 If there is one thing that weeds love it's bare soil, keep some grass seed on hand to overseed your lawn whenever it's needed.

 Mow often and don't take too much off!